-Dr. Timothy Megraw is currently accepting new graduate students for the upcoming Fall semester.
+Dr. Timothy Megraw is currently accepting new students.

 Dr. Timothy Megraw

 Associate Professor of Biomedical Sciences & Neuroscience